Fellow lovers of the Blue,

 - Not the best return for your money

-- 24 Dive Log limit can be frustrating
+- 24 Dive Log limit can be frustrating with this Oceanic Dive Computer

-The Oceanic Pro Plus X is a huge console-mounted dive computer that offers a big, vibrant screen and big, crystal clear numbers.
+The Oceanic Dive Computer Pro Plus X is a huge console-mounted dive computer that offers a big, vibrant screen and big, crystal clear numbers.
 The unit packs a vast number of features, and as with most Oceanic dive computers features a dual algorithm, that can be adjusted to best suit the conservatism level you want.

 The ProPlus X is capable of handling 3 Nitrox gases with programmable mixes up to 100% Oxygen.
 The unit boasts a rechargeable lithium-ion battery that can go 60 hours between charges.
 Downloading your dive data is super easy with the inbuilt Bluetooth connectivity.
 Storing and transport are made simpler with a quick disconnect feature.